Severus Alexander: Family

 Denarius of Sallustia Orbiana.
 Inscription: SALL.
 BARBIA ORBIANA AVG.

 Alexander's only known wife was Sallustia Orbiana, Augusta, whom he married in 225 when she was 16 years old.
 Their marriage was arranged by Alexander's mother, Mamaea.
 According to historian Herodian, however, as soon as Orbiana received the title of Augusta, Mamaea became increasingly jealous and resentful of Alexander's wife due to Mamaea's excessive desire of all regal female titles.
 Alexander divorced and exiled Orbiana in 227, after her father, Seius Sallustius, was executed after being accused of treason.

 According to Historia Augusta, a late Roman work containing biographies of emperors and others, and considered by scholars to be a work of dubious historical reliability, Alexander was also at some point married to Sulpicia Memmia, a member of one of the most ancient Patrician families in Rome and a daughter to a man of consular rank; her grandfather's name was Catulus.
 She is mentioned as his wife only in this later text, thus the marriage has been questioned.

 The ancient historian Zosimus claimed that Alexander was married three times.
 A man named Varius Macrinus may have been Alexander's father-in-law, but it is uncertain if he was the same man as Seius Sallustius, the father of Memmia or the father of an entirely unknown third wife.

-Alexander is not known to have fathered any children.
+According to some sources, Alexander is not known to have fathered any children.
+However, the Talmudic figure of Aseverus, son of Antonius was said to have a daughter named Justina, who famously challenged a Rabbi on his teaching that a girl younger than twelve years and one day cannot conceive a pregnancy.
+She claimed to personally have been married at the age of six and borne a child at the age of seven.
+Learning from the Rabbi that the earliest legal age for marriage was three years and one day, she said that she regretted the three extra years that she lived as a virgin in her father's house.